nextcloud/all-in-one/develop.md

 Go to https://github.com/nextcloud-releases/all-in-one/actions/workflows/repo-sync.yml and run the workflow that will first sync the repo and then build new container that automatically get published to `develop` and `develop-arm64`.

 ## How to test things correctly?
+Before testing, make sure that at least the amd64 containers are built successfully by checking the last workflow here: https://github.com/nextcloud-releases/all-in-one/actions/workflows/build_images.yml.

 There is a testing-VM available for the maintainer of AIO that allows for some final testing before releasing new version.
 See [this](https://cloud.nextcloud.com/apps/collectives/Nextcloud%20Handbook/Technical/AIO%20testing%20VM?fileId=6350152) for details.

 ## How to promote builds from develop to beta